-כפי שנראה להלן תחומי המקור שערפאת נשען עליהן ממשיגים את הצד הישראלי כ...
+As we will see below, the source domains that Arafat uses conceptualize the Israelis as….

 4.2.1 Metaphors from the source domain of natural phenomena

-Metaphors from the domain of nature exist in all religions.
+Metaphors from the source domain of nature exist in all religions.
 In the Hebrew Bible, for example, one reads “A person is like a tree of the field” (Deut.
 20:19).
 That is, just as investing in a seed will yield a sturdy tree and excellent fruit, so is a child like a seed; investing in him will pay off when he turns into a stable adult imbued with values.
-In the Quran, we read: “We have handed the Quran to you [the Prophet Muhammad] for the deliverance of man from darkness to light,” i.e., from the darkness of ignorance to the light of knowledge Surah Al-Hadid (27:538).
+In the Quran, we read: “We have handed the Quran to you [the Prophet Muhammad] for the deliverance of man from darkness to light,” i.e., from the darkness of ignorance to the light of knowledge (Surah Al-Hadid 27:538).

-My study finds that Arafat is particularly inclined to adopt transparent metaphors from the domain of nature because they are pointed, reflective of direct speech, decodable with no need for deep thinking and they are very accessible to people and easily stir emotions.
+This study finds that Arafat is particularly inclined to adopt transparent metaphors from the source domain of nature because they are pointed, reflective of direct speech, decodable with no need for deep thinking, and very accessible to people as well as easily stirring emotions.

 Examples